christophpickl/articles/README.md

     * THEN suddenly show up in the UI
     * // same also in other direction: given visible, when update mismatching, then hide
     * SAME also for sort
-* TECH: tests; first unit, then UI tests
+* TECH: spectron ui tests
 * [2] UI: mit SHIFT+click auf tag: reset search to only this tag
 * [3] UX: when search for #dao it also finds #daoism and also #foodaofoo (shouldn't it be a "direct" match?!)
 * frameworks: bootstrap, log4js, tslint